solana-labs/dapp-scaffold/README.md

-# Purple Squirrel Network: Solana dApp Scaffold Next
+# Purple Squirrel Network: Solana Dev Faucet

-Welcome to the Solana dApp Scaffold Next, a starting point for developers in the Purple Squirrel Network ecosystem.
+Welcome to the Solana dev faucet, a starting point for developers in the Purple Squirrel Network ecosystem.
 This repository offers a robust scaffold for building decentralized applications (dApps) on the Solana blockchain, featuring a responsive UI and several common features crucial to dApps.

 ## Overview